Jay is the Founder, President, and Managing Member of InfinityBox, LLC.

 Education: Marisa has a B.A. from the University of Michigan and a J.D. from Chicago-Kent College of Law.

-Other Involvement: Marisa started her law career practicing litigation at two Chicago law firms, Bollinger, Rubbery & Garvey and DLA Piper.
+Background: Marisa started her law career practicing litigation at two Chicago law firms, Bollinger, Rubbery & Garvey and DLA Piper.
 She spent seven years in an active litigation practice, working on commercial litigation matters and performing medical malpractice and product liability defense work.
 She lives in RiverForest with her husband and two teenage children.

 Katie works for Chicago's oldest non-profit with a mission of caring for seniors, The Admiral at the Lake.